I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 — Chauncey DeVega, Salon

-- In July 2019, FBI Director Christopher Wray told the U.S. Congress that the majority of the agency’s domestic-terrorism investigations involve white supremacy movements.
+- In July 2019, then-FBI Director Christopher Wray told the U.S. Congress that the majority of the agency’s domestic terrorism investigations involve white supremacy movements.

 - The Southern Poverty Law Center says that in 2018 it was tracking a total of 1,020 hate groups.
 New Mexico is the only state to have no such organizations, while California has the most with 83.